eswan18/ethanswan.com/content/posts/2018/2018-11-11-setting-up-rpis/index.md

 It's no secret that the standard login info is pi/raspberry, and if anyone gets into your network (or you expose the Pi via port-forwarding) it's a huge security risk.
 I believe the best solution is to create a new username with a different password, give that user sudo-privileges (so, like the pi user, it can perform admin tasks), and then delete the pi user entirely.

-To do so (starting logged in as pi), select a username for your new user and subsitute it in the following command:
+To do so (starting logged in as pi), select a username for your new user and substitute it in the following command:
 ```bash
 sudo adduser <new_username>
 ```